 - Histologically confirmed, advanced, predominantly clear cell renal cell carcinoma

 - Part 1: Progression of disease following up to three lines of prior therapy,

 including at least one approved VEGF receptor tyrosine kinase inhibitor for RCC.

 Adjuvant therapy is permitted as one line of prior therapy.

-- Part 2: Progression of disease following one first-line regimen of a VEGF receptor
+- Part 2: Progression of disease following one VEGF receptor TKI for RCC (e.g.

 - A minimum of 2 weeks since the last dose of prior therapy (a minimum of 4 weeks since

 - Measurable disease that is evaluable by Response Evaluation Criteria in Solid Tumors

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

 - Life expectancy of at least 12 weeks.